umang1402/SeleniumJavaTestFramework/README.md

 # SeleniumJavaTestFramework
 This Test Automation Framework is created using Java + Selenium Web Driver + TestNG.
 Which can be used across different web based applications.
 With this framework in place, whenever we need to automate a web based application, we would not need to start from scratch.
-This framework is protable with plug and play features.
+This framework is protable with plug and play feature.
 Maven build has been used to take care of all the dependencies.

 Prerequisites: